frunox/acodersquest-dev/src/posts/12_BB-update-post-text.md

 Next, `newPostContent` (an array with each line in the post as an element) is iterated to find the index of each line that needs an image URL.
 Then, `newPostContent` is iterated again to replace the appropriate lines with image URLs.
 Then the image names and URLs need to be copied from the metadata in the original post into the metadata of the new post.
 These two properties are defined as empty arrays in the post file, so they need to be re-populated.

 Once those steps are complete, `postObject` is created by copying in the new metadata and appending the content.
 Then it is stored back into Firestore using the `uid` so the original document is over-written.
-From w\there it is brought back into the `postArray` the next time the app is refreshed.
+From there it is brought back into the `postArray` the next time the app is refreshed.

 > _I probably spend 90% of my time revising what I've written._
 >